cyniphile/rosalind/blog-post/blog-post.md

 This way we can test out the practicality of using Rust incrementally to speed up part of a Python project.
 Since the Rust version is nicely callable from Python, I can easily wrap them in [pytest benchmarks](https://github.com/cyniphile/rosalind/blob/main/tests/test_benchmark.py).
 For an initial test I used a small DNA file of ~1000 bp for the following result:
 ![](2021-11-09-17-54-55.png)

 Woot.
 The Rust version is nearly 20x faster[^1], including the overhead of transforming the Python DNA string input to be usable by Rust.
-If we run a [pure Rust profile on the same data](https://github.com/cyniphile/rosalind/blob/04885c9644e1cff2287a43dce94763e80f482c39/bio-lib-string-rs/src/lib.rs#L195) (no Python involved) it jumps to 50x faster.
+If we run a [pure Rust benchmark on the same data](https://github.com/cyniphile/rosalind/blob/04885c9644e1cff2287a43dce94763e80f482c39/bio-lib-string-rs/src/lib.rs#L195) (no Python involved) it jumps to 50x faster.

 ## More Thorough Performance Comparisons